MicrosoftLearning/mslearn-ai-studio/Instructions/03b-Use-prompt-flow-NER.md

 ## Deploy a GPT model

 To use a LLM model in prompt flow, you need to deploy a model first.
-The Azure AI Studio allows you to deploy OpenAI models that you can use in your flows.
+The Azure AI Foundry portal allows you to deploy OpenAI models that you can use in your flows.

 1. In the navigation pane on the left, under **Components**, select the **Deployments** page.
 1. Create a new deployment of the **gpt-35-turbo** model with the following settings: